 Residents access the first floor from the courtyard through a wooden or stone staircase.
 The spatial division of the first floor depends on the size of families residing in the house.
 In case the structure houses extended families, small apartment-like chambers are built.
 For smaller families, regular private bedrooms are built.
 Several houses include terraces on the first floor to benefit from a private open space during the summer.

-The Musharrabiya, also known as Mashrabiya, comes from the Arabic word “Sharab” which translates to “drink”, due to the fact that the Musharrabiya referred to a cool, shaded place where one can drink water from a clay pot.
-Others believe that the word was derived from “Mashrafiya” which translates to “an observation place”, which is why it was often associated to a small protruding wooden balcony in houses.
+The Musharrabiya, also known as Mashrabiya, comes from the Arabic word “Sharab” which translates to “drink”, due to the fact that the Musharrabiya refers to a cool, shaded place where one can drink water from a clay pot.
+Others believe that the word was derived from “Mashrafiya” which translates to “an observation place”, which is why it was often associated with a small protruding wooden balcony in houses.
 It is a perforated screen made of wood, clay, or stone, that regulates light, heat, ventilation, and humidity, and creates a space of privacy that's not too obscure.

 Cabinets are carved into the walls of the main reception halls for both display and storage purposes.
-Open cabinets are used to display wooden carving ornaments, whereas closed cabinets are used for everyday-storage items.
+Open cabinets are used to display wooden carving ornaments, whereas closed cabinets are used for everyday storage items.

 Ceilings are rarely overlooked when it comes to the interior design of traditional courtyard houses.
 They are often highly decorated wooden panels with symmetrical gold-plated motifs of calligraphy, florals, animals, or geometric patterns.
-The same motifs are used for doors, window louvres, flooring, and wall patterns.
+The same motifs are used for doors, window louvers, flooring, and wall patterns.

 What these houses were built with and how their structural shape looked like relied on available local materials.
-The majority of houses, especially in Syria, were built with stone, and were organized in a unique layering technique called Al-Ablaq.
+The majority of houses, especially in Syria, were built with stone and were organized in a unique layering technique called Al-Ablaq.
 Ablaq is an architectural technique excessively used in Syria, that alternates between rows of light and dark stone.
 Other materials included wood (ceiling panels, windows, and doors) and marble (flooring).